 The quality feature of the grid point results from the weighted distance of the identical points that have been collected to determine the 7 parameters of the Helmert transformation.
 The quality feature varies from 1.0 for the highest quality and goes close to zero for lower qualities.

-The program NTv2Creator provides three different mathematical models for the modelling of NTv2 files:
+The program NTv2Creator provides three different mathematical models for the creation of NTv2 files:

 An NTv2 file always contains a "rectangular" grid with defined boundaries.
 The three mathematical models differ only in the handling of so-called fault points.
 Fault points are defined as grid point that lie inside the rectangle but outside the actual working area, which is usually represented in a polygonal structure.
 Furthermore, fault points occur when the identical points found around a grid point are too inhomogeneous to realize a small-spatial Helmert transformation.